Get The Help And Results You Need After An Injury

 - Closed head and neck trauma

-- Spinal and brain damage
+- Spinal cord and traumatic brain damage

-- Crush injuries caused by heavy equipment, such as cranes, backhoes and dump trucks
+- Crush injuries caused by heavy equipment, such as cranes, backhoes, and dump trucks

 - Electrocutions caused by live wires and malfunctioning equipment